Updated: Dec, 7th 2019

-I chose Azuay because at first I did not know that the Super Semeria bus also went to Chiclayo, our destination.
+I chose Azuay because at first, I did not know that the Super Semeria bus also went to Chiclayo, our destination.
 I probably would have been happy with Super Semeria and saved a couple of bucks.

 The Pullman Sucre option was a no-go for us.
-We had decided to do an overnight trip to avoid the longer lines at the border control office.
+We had decided to do an overnight trip to avoid the long lines at the border control office.
 Also, I’ve read stories about long waits for the second bus.
 Not a good position to be in on a night trip.

 If you put your luggage in the bodega (baggage compartment under the bus), make sure to tell the bus attendant your destination so he can place it in the proper compartment.
-There is separate compartment for the final destination and it is never opened until the bus arrives there.
+There is a separate compartment for the final destination and it is never opened until the bus arrives there.
 This gives an immense sense of security, and you don’t have to look out the window at every stop.
 The attendant gave me a claim ticket for my backpack.

 We usually take our backpacks inside the bus with us, but I read about a lot of good experiences from other people in online forums about putting luggage in the bodega.
-The bus did not stop to pickup additional passengers along the way.
+The bus did not stop to pick up additional passengers along the way.

 The Azuay bus was comfortable.
 When we first got on there was a strong smell of disinfectant.
 A good sign, or bad.
 It meant they cleaned the bus, or they are trying to mask something.
 The smell lingered for about an hour, or maybe we got used to it.

 It was not a very smooth ride, but mainly because of the road conditions.
 The driver did not drive aggressively.
-If you have a sleep mask it will come in handy because with the seats at a reclined position, the light from the streetlamps shine through the window and into your face.
+If you have a sleep mask it will come in handy because, with the seats at a reclined position, the light from the street lamps shine through the window and into your face.